Noah Spiegel, MFA, CNC

 Noah’s stage management career includes productions at some of the nation’s leading arts institutions.
 Highlights include Die Fledermaus directed by the late comedy legend Charles Nelson Reilly (The Dallas Opera); and working with Stephen Sondheim on the revival of the celebrated Live from Lincoln Center production of A Little Night Music whose cast included Jeremy Irons, Juliet Stevenson, Claire Bloom, and Anna Kendrick, directed by Scott Ellis and choreographed by Susan Stroman (NYC Opera).

-Noah has served in leadership roles at companies including Nashville Children’s Theatre, Nashville Opera and Tulsa Opera, where he improved and streamlined operations, reduced costs and increased revenue.
-He implemented best practices in contracting and support for over 300 staff, singers, orchestra and crew each season.
+Noah has served in leadership roles at companies including Nashville Children’s Theatre, Nashville Opera, and Tulsa Opera, where he improved and streamlined operations, reduced costs, and increased revenue.
+He implemented best practices in contracting and support for over 300 staff, singers, orchestra, and stage crew each season.

-He owns a consulting practice that enjoys a strong relationship with the Center for Nonprofit Management, where he serves as a consultant and facilitator.
+Noah is a Licensed and Certified Nonprofit Consultant (CNC) and owns a boutique consulting practice that enjoys a strong relationship with the Center for Nonprofit Management, where he serves as a consultant and facilitator.
 With clients across the U.S. and internationally, his work includes arts groups, law firms, counseling agencies, ministries, social service agencies, and women’s shelters.
 He is on the faculty for Young Leaders Council and is the project lead for CNM's OnBoard program, where he teaches business professionals how to serve on nonprofit boards.